 Coffee is a refreshing drink that is currently in demand by most people of all ages, and every year new innovations are always found to create trends in coffee beverage consumption.
 The majority of Indonesian consumers (63 %) prefer to buy coffee at coffee shops every week [1].
-This makes it a concern for industries engaged in the coffee beverage business in café shops to pay attention to the quality of their coffee.
-Seninde and Iv [2] stated that coffee flavor is the driving force for sustainable growth in the coffee business today.
-Volatile and non-volatile compounds and sensory aspects make coffee different from one another.
-Good quality coffee beans give the aroma of volatile and non-volatile compounds that consumers very well receive.
+This makes it a

 Quality coffee is very important to drive coffee demand for the world's coffee industry.
-Coffee quality is influenced by many factors, including coffee plant growth conditions [3], post-harvest processing [4], preparation variables (roasting time and temperature) [5], coffee bean defects [6,7] and moisture content [8].
+Coffee quality is influenced by many factors, including coffee plant growth conditions[3], post-harvest processing [4], preparation variables (roasting time and temperature) [5], coffee bean defects [6], [7] and moisture content [8].

 Small-scale industries in West Lampung, Indonesia, have a role to play in providing raw materials for coffee shops.
-Coffee with a flavors advantage makes a niche market where consumers consider sensory attributes such as aroma, taste, body, and bitterness distinctive product attributes [9].
+Coffee with a flavours advantage makes a niche market where consumers consider sensory attributes such as aroma, taste, body, and bitterness distinctive product attributes [9].
 Small-scale industries perform post-harvest processing with dry processes, namely natural and honey (natural pulp).
-The post-harvest process of coffee is closely related to physical properties and chemical modifications that can affect the sensory quality of coffee and become a determining factor in achieving the desired quality standards
+The post-harvest process of coffee is closely related to physical properties and chemical modifications that can affect the sensory quality of coffee and become a determining factor to in achieving the desired quality standards [10].

-[10].
 Small-scale industrial activities in rural areas are a form of small-scale participation in the coffee market that contributes to the sustainability of the coffee supply chain.
-The involvement of small-scale industries in this niche market provides desirable socio-economic, technological, and environmental benefits to coffee producers and improves the economy in communities [11-14] stated that post-harvest is a crucial factor in determining beverage quality, with an emphasis on harvesting red-picked fruits and drying methods of coffee beans.
+The involvement of small-scale industries in this niche market provides desirable socio-economic, technological, and environmental benefits to coffee producers and improves the economy in communities [11]; [12] [13] [14] stated that post-harvest is a crucial factor in determining beverage quality, with an emphasis on harvesting red-picked fruits and drying methods of coffee beans.
 [15] added that the roasting process is essential for the coffee industry to perform correctly because many biochemical reactions occur in this process that are responsible for producing the flavor and aroma that characterizes the beverage from the industry.

 In addition to the post-harvest process and the process of roasting coffee beans, other factors can affect the taste and aroma of coffee, namely the moisture content of coffee beans and coffee bean defects.
 The moisture content of coffee beans is used as a quality parameter in the coffee trading industry.
 The moisture content of coffee ranges from 8.0 - 12.5 %.
 A more than 12.5 % moisture content should not be traded because it can accelerate microbial growth during storage, causing bad taste and health risks.
-If the moisture content is below 8.0 %, shrinkage of coffee beans and the absence of defects can produce high-quality drinks.
-The occurrence of coffee bean defects is an essential factor as a marker of coffee beans without major defects (black beans, brown beans, logs, mouldy beans, beans with many holes, and other materials) in this study, by SCAA standards [18] aims to obtain fine robusta coffee quality from the small coffee industry.
+If the moisture content is below 8.0 %, shrinkage of coffee beans occurs, and the physical appearance is undesirable [16].
+The physical appearance of good coffee beans and the absence of defects can produce high-quality drinks.
+The occurrence of coffee bean defects is an essential factor as a marker of coffee bean quality, as a high or low quality of the taste of the coffee produced [17].
+The selection of coffee beans without major defects (black beans, brown beans, logs, mouldy beans, beans with many holes, and other materials) in this study, by SCAA standards [18] aims to obtain fine robusta coffee quality from the small coffee industry.